dcthoai/nextgen/README.md

 The command above will:
 - Pull the Docker image from Docker Hub (if not already pulled).
 - Initialize the container from the downloaded Docker image.
-- Open port 8080 so the application can be accessed via `http://your-server-ip:8080`.
+- Open port 4200 so the application can be accessed via `http://your-server-ip:4200` (Angular view)

 **Notes:** Don't worry if the application haven't started successfully yet.
 Continue with the next step to initialize the database, and the application should be able to connect and start successfully.